GUEST EDITORIAL BY RUSSELL POLLITT SJ

 Is it a sign of what we really believe?
 Or might it be that we have become so accustomed to living in a society which relentlessly drenches us with bad news that we find it much easier to identify with the ash and the cross?

 Perhaps we hear so few stories with a happy ending that we are no longer attuned to good news.
-Bad news (in all its forms) is all around us; it’s become our staple diet in South Africa.
+Bad news (in all its forms) is all around us; its become our staple diet in South Africa.

-It’s easy for us to tell the bad news stories; it’s easy for us to point to all that is wrong in our own lives and in our country.
+It’s easy for us to tell the bad news stories; its easy for us to point to all that is wrong in our own lives and in our country.
 The media remind us constantly of the ever-present ash and cross.
-Yet our Christian story does not end like so many stories around us, it does have a happy ending—the ending we celebrate on Easter Sunday.
+Yet our Christian story does not end like so many stories around us, it does have a happy ending the ending we celebrate on Easter Sunday.

 Jesus, in his resurrection, sees beyond the bad news and invites us to do the same.
-It wasn’t easy for him and it isn’t easy for us (remember, after his resurrection Jesus’ hands and feet still bear the wounds of crucifixion).
-Like Jesus our wounds should not be and are not the end of our story.
+It wasn’t easy for him and it isn’t easy for us (remember, after his resurrection Jesus hands and feet still bear the wounds of crucifixion).
+Like Jesus, our wounds should not be and are not the end of our story.

 Our celebration of Easter is a proclamation of our triumph over the ash and the cross.
 It is an invitation to us to name experiences of victory over bad news in our lives and in our world.